Skip to main content

 How Workflows Execute

-5. Action Execution – Workflow performs its defined actions automatically
+5. Each workflow performs its defined actions

 Best Practices

-• Test Conditions Carefully – Remember that no conditions means "all users"
+• Test conditions carefully.
+Remember that no conditions means "all users."